 My in-laws played a very intelligent game.
 They wouldn’t openly criticise me (though their disappointment in me was pretty obvious), they made their son their mouthpiece who also told me just three months into the marriage that I would have to change 360 degrees, else the marriage would end.

-They just believed in the outdated concept that a daughter-in-law, no matter how educated or how well-employed, would have to fulfil her ‘domestic’ roles.
-The daughter-in-law could have a better education (my husband had a graduate degree, whereas I had a postgraduate one), he could be working in an organisation much lesser known than hers, but he was the man after all.
+They just believed in the outdated concept that a daughter-in-law, no matter how educated or how well-employed, would have to fulfill her ‘domestic’ roles.
+The daughter-in-law could have a better education (my husband had a graduate degree, whereas I had a postgraduate one), he could be working in an organization much lesser known than hers, but he was the man after all.

 The final straw came in September 2012 when on one occasion my father-in-law crossed all limits and said that he hated the ‘status’ of my family, that I would be brought to my knees once my father passed away and all my ‘snobbery’ would be washed away in misery.
 I walked out, telling my husband that I couldn’t live in that house, and we should have our own home.
 He took just one day to decide that he wanted a divorce, a decision he didn’t change.